techtribe/grunt-static-handlebars/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+0.3.0 - Rewrite to support helpers that use partials + added more tests
 0.2.0 - Added global Handlebars object + fixed partials-naming (+/-/_ added)
 0.1.0 - Initial release.